Al Jourgensen: Early life

 Jourgensen eventually attended the University of Illinois Chicago, after briefly enrolling at both the University of Northern Colorado and the University of Colorado.
-He worked as a radio DJ after college until he decided to pursue a career as a professional musician.

 Professional life

 Ministry

-Jourgensen formed Ministry in 1981 after leaving Special Affect, a new wave/synth-pop band (notably including Frankie Nardiello, founding member (as Groovie Mann) of My Life With The Thrill Kill Kult and drummer Harry Rushakoff of Concrete Blonde).
+Jourgensen formed Ministry in 1981 after leaving Special Affect, a post-punk band that included Frankie Nardiello, founding member (as Groovie Mann) of My Life With The Thrill Kill Kult and drummer Harry Rushakoff of Concrete Blonde).
 Early singles by Ministry and Jourgensen's other projects were released on Wax Trax!
 Records.
 He also produced Skinny Puppy's Rabies album.
 During that time, Jourgensen befriended Nivek Ogre, who later toured with Ministry.

 The band broke into the mainstream with 1992's Psalm 69: The Way to Succeed and the Way to Suck Eggs album.
 Its opening track, "N.W.O.", was nominated for a 1993 Grammy Award for Best Metal Performance, losing to Nine Inch Nails' "Wish".
 However, its next album, Filth Pig (1996), divided their fan base, leading to a commercial decline that became evident when Warner Bros.
 Records dropped them from the label in 2001.

 Ministry's next albums, Rio Grande Blood (2006) and The Last Sucker (2007), as well as the 2006 Revolting Cocks album Cocked and Loaded, were released on Jourgensen's new record label, 13th Planet Records, which he formed after falling out with the mainstream agendas of major industry labels.

 At the specific request of director Stanley Kubrick, Jourgensen appeared with Ministry in the film A.I.: Artificial Intelligence.
 He related his conversation with Kubrick in an interview:

 Well, first of all, I hung up on him.
 I thought it was a crank call.
 His secretary was calling and I was like, 'Yeah, right.'
 Click.
 And then he called back personally and then talked to me, and I was just freaked out.
 I mean, who wouldn't be freaked out?
 Here's this eccentric American God living in the countryside of England, and he's calling me up in Austin, Texas, and saying he wants me to do the music for his film and he wants me to be in his film and he's famous and all that.
 I didn't even believe it.